damast93/cdcalculus/readme.md

-#
+# CD-Calculus

-Compiling the CD calculus to chyp.
+The CD calculus is the internal language of CD categories.